w3c/w3c-website-redesign-documentation/about-w3c.md

 title: About W3C
 permalink: /about-w3c/
 nav_order: 4
-description: "An introduction to W3C and their project team"
+description: "An introduction to W3C and and the team working on this project."
 ---
 # About W3C